NextronSystems/asgard-manual/usage/setup.rst

    :target: ../images/image7.png
    :alt: image-20200605124044071

-Please make sure to select a suitable v-switch or physical interface that reflects the IP address scheme you are planning to use for the new ASGARD.s
+Please make sure to select a suitable v-switch or physical interface that reflects the IP address scheme you are planning to use for the new ASGARD.

 Navigate through the installer
 ------------------------------